 The NG-RAN node shall, if supported, act accordingly as specified in TS 23.501 [9], based on the presence or absence of the Timer Approach for GUAMI Removal IE.

 If the Backup AMF Name IE is included in the AMF STATUS INDICATION message, the NG-RAN node shall, if supported, perform AMF reselection considering the AMF as indicated by the Backup AMF Name IE as specified in TS 23.501 [9].
+If the Extended Backup AMF Name IE is included in the AMF STATUS INDICATION message, the NG-RAN node shall, if supported, perform AMF reselection considering the AMF as indicated by the Extended Backup AMF Name IE as specified in TS 23.501 [9].

 This message is sent by the AMF to transfer application layer information for an NG-C interface instance.